 Modern slavery encompasses slavery, human trafficking and forced labour.
-BHSF Group Limited recognises that it has a responsibility to take a robust approach to slavery and human trafficking and is absolutely committed to preventing slavery, human trafficking and forced labour in its corporate activities.
+BHSF Group Limited (and its subsidiaries) recognises that it has a responsibility to take a robust approach to slavery and human trafficking and is absolutely committed to preventing slavery, human trafficking and forced labour in its corporate activities.

 Organisational structure and supply chain

-BHSF Group Limited and its subsidiary companies (BHSF Limited, BHSF Management Services Limited, BHSF Employee Benefits Limited, BHSF Corporate Healthcare (Holdings) Limited, BHSF Occupational Health Limited, BHSF Medical Practice Limited and Nexus Healthcare Limited) provides medical expense insurances, other insurances, a range of employee benefits services and occupational health services to 4,000 client businesses and 304,000 policyholders and their families.
+BHSF Group Limited and its subsidiary companies (BHSF Limited, BHSF Management Services Limited, BHSF Employee Benefits Limited, BHSF Corporate Healthcare (Holdings) Limited, BHSF Occupational Health Limited, BHSF Medical Practice Limited and Nexus Healthcare Limited) provides medical expense insurances, other insurances, a range of employee benefits services and occupational health services to more than 4,000 client businesses and more than 280,000 policyholders and their families.

 Countries of operation and supply

-BHSF currently operates in the UK and the Republic of Ireland and all products and services are sourced within these geographical areas from UK suppliers.
+BHSF currently operates in the UK and the Republic of Ireland, and all products and services are sourced within these geographical areas from UK suppliers.
 Certain products may however be manufactured outside of the UK.

-The majority of the Group’s supply chain is regulated/governed by professional bodies and is part of a sector and geographical location where slavery and human trafficking is considered low risk.
+The majority of the Group’s supply chain is regulated/governed by professional bodies and is part of a sector and geographical location where slavery, human trafficking and forced labour is considered low risk.

-There are no activities within the business operations taking place that are considered to be at high risk of slavery or human trafficking.
+There are no activities within the business operations taking place that are considered to be at high risk of slavery, human trafficking and forced labour.

 Responsibility for the Group’s anti-slavery initiatives is as follows:

-- Training: The Chief People Officer reviews external briefings on the impact and requirements of the Modern Slavery Act, with relevant information cascaded down to the HR team.
-Enhancements to the recruitment policy and recruitment processes throughout the Group are made on a continuous improvement basis as a result.
+Training: The Chief People Officer reviews external briefings on the impact and requirements of the Modern Slavery Act, with relevant information cascaded down to the HR and Learning & Development teams.
+Enhancements to recruitment processes throughout the Group are made on a continuous improvement basis as a result.

 Policies and controls

-BHSF operates the following internal policies that ensures it conducts business in an ethical and transparent manner.
+BHSF operates the following internal policies within its staff handbook that ensures it conducts business in an ethical and transparent manner.

-- Whistleblowing policy – the policy is in place to allow all employees to be able to report any concerns about how their colleagues are treated or to report any concern regarding our business practices.
-This includes any circumstances that may give rise to an enhanced risk of slavery or human trafficking.
+Whistleblowing policy – the policy is in place to allow all employees to be able to report any concerns about how their colleagues are treated or to report any concern regarding our business practices.
+This includes any circumstances that may give rise to an enhanced risk of slavery, human trafficking or forced labour.
 This whistleblowing procedure is designed to make it easy for employees to make disclosures, without fear of retaliation.
 To enhance this policy, we have appointed an external independent whistleblowing line, where staff can report issues safe in the knowledge that it will be handled anonymously if requested.
 This is promoted to the business via our “Speak Up” campaign.

 Recruitment process – BHSF uses specified, reputable employment agencies to source labour and always verifies the practices of any new agency it is using before accepting candidates from that agency.
-The recruitment policy is comprehensive and ensures that each new employee has the right to remain and work in the UK, an important and most relevant measure to address the risk of slavery and human trafficking within the Group.
+The recruitment process is comprehensive and ensures that each new employee has the right to remain and work in the UK, an important and most relevant measure to address the risk of slavery, human trafficking and forced labour within the Group.

-To strengthen our on boarding processes we began using Vero, a vetting and screening service, during 2018.
+We have continued to use the Vero vetting and screening service that was introduced during 2018.
 This further enhances our rigorous identity checking processes in addition to our right to work checks which are made for each new starter in every area of our business.

 Due diligence and risk assessment

 BHSF’s own business is the provision of medical expense insurances, other insurances, a range of employee benefits services and occupational health services which is regarded as a low risk sector.
 All employees are engaged on written terms which comply with UK law, have a right to terminate their contract of employment and are paid at least the National Minimum Wage as well as receiving other fixed and flexible benefits.
 BHSF is also subject to a high degree of sector-specific regulatory and other independent oversight.
-BHSF is satisfied that the risk of slavery or human trafficking occurring in its own business is low.
+BHSF is satisfied that the risk of slavery, human trafficking or forced labour occurring in its own business is low.
 In addition, a revised Outsourcing and Supplier management policy was implemented in 2019 which mandates due diligence on ethical standards prior to provisional appointment of suppliers.

 Assessment of effectiveness